zhiming99/rpc-frmwrk/ridl/README.md

 * **example.cpp, example.h** : the files are named with the name defined by *appname*.
 It contains all the skelton method declarations, and implementations.
 * **SimpFileSvc.cpp, SimpFileSvc.h:** the files are named with the *service id* of the *service statement*.
 Each individual service declaration has a pair of `.cpp` and `.h` file.
 The cpp file contains all the methods that user should implement to get server/proxy to work.
 They are mainly the same-name methods on Server side as request handler.
 The amount of efforts are different depending on whether to use `sync` or `async` approach to implement the interfaces of the service. `sync` implementation is simple and time-saving at development time, `async` is relatively difficult to develop, but with better performance.
 And `rpc-frmwrk` provides rich utilities to help developing asynchronous implementation to minize the developing efforts.
 * **Makefile**: The make file to build the project.
 Note that, you must install the `rpc-frmwrk` first.
 * **exampledesc.json, driver.json:** The configuration files.

+### Output for Python project

+On a successful compile of the above sample ridl file, `ridlc` will generate several files.

+* **maincli.py, mainsvr.py**: as the name indicate, the two files define main function of the proxy and server respectively.
+Each file contains a same-name function, that is a `maincli` function in maincli.py and `mainsvr` in mainsvr.py, which is the ideal place to add your custom code.

+* **examplestructs.py, seribase.py** : the struct file is named with the name defined by *appname*.
+It contains all the struct declaration, and serialization methods, while seribase.py contains the serialization utilities.

+* **SimpFileSvcclibase.py, SimpFileSvcsvrbase.py:** the files are named with the *service id* of the *service statement* plus `clibase` or `svrbase`. as their name shows, they contain the the server or client side classes which serve as the base class of the client/server.
+These files should not be touched by the users.

+* **SimpFileSvccli.py, SimpFileSvcsvr.py:**: the files are named with the *service id* of the *service statement* plus `cli` or `svr`.
+These two files lists all the methods that require the user the implement.
+The synchronous method call has the least set of methods to implement, while the asynchronous method call has relatively complicated set of methods to implement.

+* **Makefile**: The make file to build the project.
+Note that, it just synchronizes the configuration with the system settings.
+* **exampledesc.json, driver.json:** The configuration files.